Pharmacy Practice Residency

 Rotational Experience Opportunities:

 Residents of the “Valley of the Sun” enjoy mild winters and year-round recreational opportunities.
-Abundant nightlife, theater, and professional sporting events can occasionally be engaged in during your busy residency year.
+Abundant nightlife, theater, and professional sporting events can occasionally be engaged in during the busy residency year.